 - Techniques like sports massage and remedial massage may help ease post-workout soreness.

-- Recovery is multi-faceted – hydration, rest, and nutrition also play critical roles.
+- Recovery is multi-faceted, and hydration, rest and nutrition also play critical roles.

 What Is Lactic Acid and Why Does It Build Up?

-While lactic acid used to be blamed for delayed-onset muscle soreness (DOMS), recent studies show that it’s not the primary cause.
+While lactic acid used to be blamed for delayed-onset muscle soreness (DOMS), research shows that it’s not the primary cause.
 In fact, lactate clears out of the muscles within an hour or so post-exercise.
 DOMS is more associated with micro-tears in muscle fibres that occur during training.

 How Massage May Help After Exercise